• Home

 The Science and Video Games Chair

-Among the many supporters of 100 femmes de culture is the company Ubisoft, patron of the first version of the "Science and Video Games" Chair, housed in the Laboratoire Leprince-Ringuet (LLR*) at the École polytechnique.
+The "Science and Video Games" Chair, supported by Ubisoft and the Fondation de l'École polytechnique, is hosted by the Laboratoire Leprince-Ringuet (LLR*) at the École polytechnique.
 The Chair's GameLab, for which Catherine Rolland is project manager, is dedicated to video game production, teaching and research, and to highlighting the potential of video games and their creation.

 The "Science and Video Games" Chair interacts directly with 15% of each year's intake of Polytechnique engineering students, through the courses it offers (modal in video game creation and an advanced programme in real-time AI) but above all by supporting collective scientific projects linked to video games, carried out in a wide variety of disciplines (eight partner departments) and with results that are regularly promoted (publications, prizes, etc.).